2Toad/d20/contribute.md

 #### NVM

-The d20 project includes an .nvmrc file, so you can run `nvm use` to switch to the proper version of Node.
+This project includes an .nvmrc file, so you can run `nvm use` to switch to the proper version of Node.

-##### Setup

 1. Install nvm: https://github.com/nvm-sh/nvm
 2. Install the Node.js version required by this app: `nvm install`